suhock/php-dependency-injection/README.md

- - `CircularDependencyException` — a dependency cycle was detected; for cycles through ordinary descriptors this is now caught at build time as a `ContainerValidationException` instead, so this exception at run time means the cycle passed through a custom instance provider.
+ - `CircularDependencyException` — a dependency cycle was detected; for cycles through ordinary descriptors this is now caught at build time as a `ContainerValidationException` instead, so this exception at run time means the cycle passed through a factory body.
  - `ScopeException` — a scoped service was requested with no active scope, or a disposed scope was used.
  - `ImplementationException` — a mapped implementation is not a subtype of the